bryan0806/UdacityCarND-Behavioral-Cloning-P3/writeup.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I add more data to it.
+First, I flipped the original picture.
+Then I try to use left and right camera images as supplement.
+By these, I can triple the number of images.

 Then I also try to add some relu layer.